mozilla/loady/README.md

       };
     };

 On average, a user does about 40 activities per day.
-We name the app for use in --help. ``activities_dir`` is a path (relative to this config file) which comntains all of our Activities.
+If you provide an application name it will be displayed with usage via `--help`. ``activities_dir`` is a path (relative to this config file) which contains different Activities -- simulated user interactions.

 Loady Activities
 ----------------